FabianRapp/FabianRapp/README.md

 - 🔭 I’m currently working on in my free time [Nand2Tetris](https://github.com/FabianRapp/Nand2Tetris)

-- 🌱 I’m currently learning **Assembly, Hardware description languages, computer architecture in side prjects**
+- 🏫 I’m currently working on Cub2D as a school project [Cub3D](https://github.com/FabianRapp/cub3D)

-- 🏫 I’m currently working on for school [Cub3D](https://github.com/FabianRapp/cub3D)
+- 🌱 I’m currently learning **Assembly, HDL, computer architecture, rasterization, texture mapping and more**

 - 💬 Ask me about **42 school or any of my projects**